Manuel Benitez Valdés: Permanent exile

 In 1959, Fidel Castro successfully led the Cuban Revolution to overthrow Batista and install a Communist government.
 Benitez became exiled permanently, trading his time between Santo Domingo and Miami Benitez also spent time in other locations in the Caribbean region, including Mexico.

 In the 1960s, Benitez was hired by François Duvalier (Papa Doc) to assassinate someone close to Paul Magloire.
 The target died of natural causes, but Benitez was able to convince Papa Doc that he had accomplished his mission through a slow acting poison, and received $50,000 for the contract.

 Benitez was described by the Central Intelligence Agency WAVE station in Santo Domingo at this time as a longtime contact with KUBARK.

 CIA officer W.H.
 Carley, stationed in Santo Domingo at the time, wrote of Benitez:

 "Benitez has long and checkered background.
 Repeatedly characterized as indiscreet, unscrupulous and unreliable.
 He was considered one of worst gangsters around Batista in Cuba."

 Benitez also spent a lot of time in Miami, as leader of the Government in Exile movement.
 In 1961, his group approached Governor C. Farris Bryant to seek zoning permission to establish a Cuban residential and industrial zone in Fort Lauderdale.
 In 1985, he lost the election for mayor of Miami, and later founded a radio station.

+In 1968, Manuel Benítez wrote the book Peligro: subversión en América: un nuevo estilo de guerra (Danger: Subversion in America: A New Style of Warfare) that analyzes the Marxist-Leninist threat and insurgency in Latin America.
+It describes a "subversive war" focused on political and psychological warfare to gain popular support, rather than on military confrontations.
+The text describes how this new style of warfare uses social discontent in underdeveloped regions to generate violence and resentment, transforming local conflicts into low-intensity wars.